Last Updated on 17 December, 2020 by Veronica

-Pont-l’Abbé is one of the places we visited in the road trip through French Brittany.
+Pont-l’Abbé is one of the places we visited on the road trip through French Brittany.

-This town is part of art and history cities and historic cities, in French: “Villes d’Art et Histoire et Villes Historiques”.
+In French, this town is part of art and history cities and historic cities: “Villes d’Art et Histoire et Villes Historiques.”

 In today’s post, I want to tell you what to see and do in Pont-l’Abbé.
 What are the must-see places you need to know and some close visits you can make?